CosmicMind/Material/README.md

 <a name="menu"></a>
 ## Menu

 A Menu manages a group of UIButtons that may be animated open in the Up, Down, Left, and Right directions.
 The animations are fully customizable.
+The Examples/Programmatic directory has a sample project using the Menu.

-Below is an Example using FabButtons.
+Below is an example using FabButtons.

 ![MaterialFabButton](http://www.cosmicmind.io/MK/MaterialFabMenu.gif)

-Below is an Example using FlatButtons.
+Below is an example using FlatButtons.

 ![MaterialFabButton](http://www.cosmicmind.io/MK/MaterialFlatMenu.gif)

-Below is an Example using FlatButtons with images.
+Below is an example using FlatButtons with images.

 ![MaterialFabButton](http://www.cosmicmind.io/MK/MaterialFlashMenu.gif)